Can I Work While My Green Card Application is Processing?

 Be aware, though, that USCIS will process your request for employment authorization before your application for advance parole to reduce your wait time for a decision on your ability to work.

-How Long Will It Take to Receive Your EAD?
+How Long Will It Take to Receive Your EAD Card?

-If you were recently approved for employment authorization, or any another immigration benefit that grants a card, allow 90 days for the card to arrive.
+If you have recently been approved for employment authorization or any other immigration benefit that grants a card, allow 90 days for the card to be issued and arrive.
 To know if your card was mailed out to you, you can check the USCIS Case Status Online System.
 If the status shows that it was mailed, USCIS will provide you with a U.S. Postal Service tracking number.

 EADs typically last for two years.
-After that, they can be renewed for two-year intervals.
-If your EAD is about to expire, you should file to renew it within 180 days of the date of its expiration in order to prevent a disruption in your employment authorization.
-To do so, you will need to file a new Form I-765 and the filing fee, unless you’re approved for a fee waiver.
-(If your work permit is lost, stolen, or destroyed, you’ll follow the same process).
+After that, they can be renewed in two-year intervals.
+If your EAD is about to expire, you should file to renew it within 180 days of the date of its expiration to prevent a disruption in your employment authorization.

 What if You Work Without a Permit?